- City Pets provides complete, professional veterinary care for your pets at home. Learn more about what we do.

 Subcutaneous fluids (the injection of electrolyte fluids under the skin) is a frequent therapy for patients who are vomiting, having diarrhea or who are dehydrated from these or other chronic conditions.
 City Pets doctors will often use additional medications with the fluids for treatment of sick patients.
 Often, subcutaneous (SubQ) fluids are recommended for continual care of a pet with a chronic condition and we can train you to do this treatment for your pet at home.

+Serious emergencies are not appropriate for home visits and these pets should be taken directly to an animal hospital.
+Serious emergencies include trouble breathing, seizures, serious trauma, loss of consciousness and bleeding uncontrollably.
 If you are taking your pet to one of these hospitals you may call us en route to the hospital and we will make arrangements for your arrival.
-You may also call us from the hospital for us to speak directly with the doctors there about your pet’s condition.
+You may also call us from the hospital so we can speak directly with the doctors there about your pet’s condition.

 |To 6:00pm||To 6:00pm||To 6:00pm||To 6:00pm||To 6:00pm||Closed||Closed|